 The Tier 1 Recommendations for Immediate Consideration are initial recommendations to be undertaken in 2022, prior to the leasing of sites in the GOM.
-The initial recommendations for the State's immediate consideration consist of Gulf of Maine-scale recommendations, which
+The initial recommendations for

 &lt;sup>7 Given the current BOEM process, actual turbine deployment in the GOM is not anticipated prior to 2030 at the earliest.
 The EWWG realizes that given ongoing research of deterrents and other minimization efforts, these recommendations are expected to evolve in the coming years.
 However, in an effort to promote awareness to both BOEM and prospective developers, the EWWG felt it prudent to include current, turbine-level minimization strategies at this time.